astuder/lightroom-map-fix/README.md

 This project resurrects the lost functionality, without subscribing to Lightroom CC.

 To achieve this, we will modify Lightroom to use own personal Google Maps API key instead of Adobe's.
-While we need a subscription with Google, that subscription includes 200 USD of free use credits, which should be sufficient for casual users of the Lightroom Map module.
+While we need a subscription with Google, that subscription includes 200 USD of free use credits per month, which should be sufficient for casual users of the Lightroom Map module.

-Table of content
+### Table of contents
 - [Before you start READ THIS FIRST](#before-you-start-read-this-first)
 - [Step-by-step Procedure](#step-by-step-procedure)
 - [Technical Background](#technical-background)